simon-ging/visiontext/README.md

 </a>
 </p>

-Utilities for deep learning on multimodal data:
+Utilities for deep learning on multimodal data.

 * jupyter notebooks / jupyter lab / ipython
 * matplotlib